systeminit/coding-assessment-sde3/README.md

 # Software Engineer III Take Home Assessment

-This is the repository for the System Initiatives Software Engineer III take home assessment.
-It is designed to check for a couple of things:
+This is the repository for the System Initiatives Software Engineer III take-home assessment.
+It is designed to verify:

 * That you have a proficiency with Rust
 * That you have a familiarity with Typescript